fantasmoio/Fantasmo-iOS-SDK/README.md

 ### Quick Start

-Check out the `ParkingExample` project or take a look at the code below.
+Check out the `FantasmoSDKParkingExample` targer or implement the code below.

 ```swift
 import UIKit